devsoc-unsw/constitution/README.md

-# constitution
+# DevSoc Constitution

-Offical DevSoc Constitution.
+Read [CONSTITUTION.rst](./CONSTITUTION.rst) to see the Software Development Society (DevSoc) constitution.